twardcox/taskmaster-frontend/README.md

 # Lab: A Static Frontend for TaskMaster

-## Code and instructional contributions:
+## Code and instructional contributions

 - Nick Paro
 - Matt Stuhring